 Land In Our Hands

-Since its founding in 2025, LIOH joined in fraternity with Polmont Community Hub and set out to collaborate with other groups that care about the environment and community.
-This continues to grow our collective and its reach:
+Since its founding in 2025, Land in Our Hands has formed a partnership with Polmont Community Hub and has set out to collaborate with other groups that care about the environment and the community.
+This collective continues to grow.
+Last year, we received the Level Four Achievement Award from Keep Scotland Beautiful for their its your neighborhood campaign, we are up for judging again this year.
+(Lets see if we can make it to the top-level 5 award )

 • They aim to host wellbeing and nature immersion events, talks on permaculture, biodiversity loss and the changing of the seasons, where gardenizers can connect.

-• They aim to publish books in Scots and Gaelic researching the harmful effects upon food growing that marketing culturcide has damaged the people of Scotland's relationship with nature, which has had a horrendous impact to the health in our society.
+• They aim to obtain educational books for oor wee library, and one day publish books in Scots and Gaelic, researching the harmful effects upon food growing that marketing culturcide has damaged the people of Scotland's relationship with nature, which has had a horrendous impact to health in our society.

 • They spearheaded the community of Polmont by stewarding No Mow May and the end of biocide usage at Polmont Community Hub (PCH) then started growing culturally appropriate foods and holding events for the collective’s communities to learn about food and connect with each other, the Hub's halls rooms and green spaces